-The first few steps of $ESD_thermotrace$ allow importing: (i) the digital elevation model of the study area; (ii) the polygon of the catchment of interest; (iii) a table of bedrock age and elevation data; (iv) the (optional) erosion scenarios to be tested; and (v) a (optional) fertility map.
-Next, the surface bedrock ages are calculated with the preferred method (see above and README file in Madella et al., 2021).
-The bedrock AHe ages of Stock et al. (2016), recalculated after Riebe et al. (2015), exhibit a \sim 60 My age increase from ca. 2 to 4.5 km of elevation range that is well-described by an inverse variance-weighted linear regression ($r^2 = 0.93$).
-The input data are plotted in Figure 4a.
-In Figure 4b, every cell is assigned an AHe age as a linear function of elevation (Fig.5 inset), so as to map the bedrock cooling age on the topographic surface.
-The error of this interpolation is also mapped through bootstrapping as a function of elevation (Fig.5).
+The first few steps of ESD_thermotrace allow for importing (i) the digital elevation model of the study area; (ii) the polygon of the catchment of interest; (iii) a table of bedrock age, age uncertainties, and elevation data; (iv) the (optional) erosion scenarios to be tested; and (v) an optional fertility map.
+Next, the surface bedrock ages are calculated with the preferred method (see above and the README file in Madella et al., 2022).
+The bedrock AHe ages of Stock et al. (2006), recalculated after Riebe et al. (2015), exhibit a $\sim 60 \,\text{Myr}$ age increase from ca. 2 to 4.5 km elevation range that is described well by an inverse variance-weighted linear regression $(r^2 = 0.93)$.
+The input data are plotted in Fig. 4a.
+In Fig. 4b, every cell is assigned an AHe age as a linear function of elevation (Fig. 5b) to map the bedrock cooling age on the topographic surface.
+The interpolation error is also mapped in Fig. 5a, and it displays the 1σ uncertainty of the prediction from the linear regression (Fig. 5b).